al3ss4ndrolb/css-exercises1/intermediate-html-css/advanced-grid/02-holy-grail-mockup/README.md

 - The header and footer span across both columns
 - The sidebar only spans across the first column
 - The nav and article elements only span across the second column

+### Explanation of `grid-template: 1fr / repeat(auto-fit, minmax(250px, 1fr))`

+- `grid-template`: This property defines the rows and columns of the grid.
+- `1fr`: This part defines that there will be one row that takes up one fraction of the available space.
+- `repeat(auto-fit, minmax(250px, 1fr))`: This part defines the columns.
+  - `repeat()`: This function allows you to repeat a pattern of columns.
+  - `auto-fit`: This keyword makes the grid automatically adjust the number of columns to fit the available space.
+  - `minmax(250px, 1fr)`: This function sets a minimum width of 250px for each column and a maximum width of 1 fraction of the available space.
+This means each column will be at least 250px wide, but can grow to fill the available space equally.

+This combination allows the grid to be responsive, adjusting the number of columns based on the available space while ensuring each column is at least 250px wide.